Architecture - Research

 Duration

 Registration is on a full-time or part-time basis, under the direction of a supervisory team appointed by the University.
-You will be expected to submit your thesis at the end of three years of full-time registration for PhD, or two years for MPhil (or part-time equivalent)
+You will be expected to submit your MPhil thesis at the end of two years of full-time or four years of part-time registration.

 Enrolment dates